 In this tranquil place of sea, sand and southern hospitality, you’ll enjoy a host of modern activities while stepping back in time.
 Nature lovers will find Amelia Island irresistible – for example, a host of exotic animals and endangered species such as bobcats, otters, manatees and sea turtles find refuge here.

-Named in honor of Princess Amelia, a daughter of George II of England, the readers of Condé Nast Traveler in 2013 voted Amelia Island one of the 25 top islands in the world and one of the top 10 islands in the United States.
+Named in honor of Princess Amelia, a daughter of George II of England, the readers of Condé Nast Traveler ranked Amelia Island #3 of the Top 10 Islands in the United States for 2022.